dchege711/study_buddy/sequelize_migrations/readme.md

 We'll therefore be editing the migration files ourselves.
 The first migration file will be nasty, but it's gotta be done.
 I think subsequent migrations will be few and far between.

-`$ npx sequelize-cli db:migrate` ensures ther migration table exists and runs any migration files that haven't been ran yet.
+`$ npx sequelize-cli db:migrate` ensures the migration table exists and runs any migration files that haven't been ran yet.

 `$ npx sequelize-cli db:migrate:undo` reverts the most recent migration.